-^{167.} The Sedona Conference, The Sedona Principles, Third Edition: Best Practices, Recommendations & Principles for Addressing Electronic Document Production, 19 SEDONA CONF.
-J. 1, 118-30 (2018) [hereinafter The Sedona Principles, Third Edition].
+167. The Sedona Conference, The Sedona Principles, Third Edition: Best Practices, Recommendations & Principles for Addressing Electronic Document Production, 19 SEDONA CONF.
+J. 1, 118-30 (2018).

 In preparing the certification, litigants may want to refer to documentation confirming the chain of custody, which might encompass a range of sensitive details about the evidence and the collection process.
 This may very well include a description of the ESI source, custodian information, identification of the party performing the collection, collection date, and the storage or transfer means for the copy.
 It could also identify the copying tools and methods.